 Another category of danger is related to Canadian goose behaviour.
 Once they create their nests close to the water and foliage, the geese will become territorial and establish a pattern of watchful guarding of their space.
 They can display and use aggression and are known to attack humans, particularly in periods of nesting.
-They employ the strength of their bills and wings, creating a strong possibility of a physical injury.
+In addition, they employ the strength of their bills and wings, creating a strong possibility of a physical injury.

 The physical presence of a large bird population can be harmful to agricultural areas.
 The constant grazing and stamping of the grass can damage the crops and erode the riverbanks, consequently compromising the flood defences.
-The birds can cause breakages of equipment and machinery, as well as faults in ventilation systems.
+In addition, the birds can cause breakages of equipment and machinery and faults in ventilation systems.
 Branta canadensis have also been implicated in risks for vehicles and aircraft.

-Removal of the Canada goose and limiting of the risk they cause is a highly specialised area of pest control and expertise.
+Removing the Canada goose and limiting the risk they cause is a highly specialised area of pest control and expertise.
 Approaching the problem without caution and knowledge can lead to health risks, damage or loss of property.
-Control methods are complex and require an in-depth assessment of the landscape, the particular details of the areas, the geese population, as well as knowledge of their habits.
-Only then can the professionals decide on the suitable methods and techniques for pest control to be applied in view of the particular situation and best practice in the field.
+Control methods are complex and require an in-depth assessment of the landscape, the precise details of the areas, the geese population, and knowledge of their habits.
+Only then can the professionals decide on the suitable methods and techniques for pest control because of the particular situation and best practices in the field.